How Effective May Be Carb Blockers In Helping Lose Weight

 Intolerance VS Allergy

-Celiac disease is an autoimmune disease which leads to inflammation and is caused by genetic and environmental factors.
+Celiac disease is an autoimmune disease which can lead to inflammation and can be caused by genetic and environmental factors.
 When gluten is ingested by those who have celiac disease damage to cells lining the small intestines occurs.
 This damage results in malabsorption of essential nutrients, gastrointestinal issues, skin conditions, neurological disorders, and potential weight loss.

 Non-Celiac Gluten Sensitivity